mDuo13/xrpl-dev-portal/content/use-cases/tokenization/stablecoin-issuer.md

 When you build an automated system to send payments into the XRP Ledger for your customers, you must make sure that it constructs payments carefully.
 Malicious actors are constantly trying to find ways to trick a system into paying them more money than it should.

-Generally, when sending stablecoins, you use a [Payment transaction][].
+Generally, when sending stablecoins, you use a [Payment transaction](../../references/protocol-reference/transactions/transaction-types/payment.md).
 Some of the details are different depending on whether you are issuing tokens for the first time or transferring them from a hot wallet to a customer.
 Things to note include:

 - When issuing new tokens from your issuing address, you should omit the `SendMax` field.
 Otherwise, malicious users can arrange their settings so that you issue the full `SendMax` amount instead of just the intended destination `Amount`.
 - When sending tokens _from a hot wallet_, you must specify `SendMax` if you have a nonzero transfer fee.
 In this case, set the `SendMax` field to the amount specified in the `Amount` field plus the transfer fee.
 (You may want to round up slightly, in case the precision of your calculations doesn't exactly match the XRP Ledger's.)
 For example, if you send a transaction whose `Amount` field specifies 99.47 USD, and your transfer fee is 0.25%, you should set the `SendMax` field to 124.3375, or 124.34 USD if you round up.
 - Omit the `Paths` field.
 This field is unnecessary when sending directly from the issuer, or from a hot wallet as long as the tokens being sent and the tokens being received have the same currency code and issuer—that is, they're the same stablecoin.
-The `Paths` field is intended for [Cross-Currency Payments](cross-currency-payments.html) and longer multi-hop (rippling) payments.
+The `Paths` field is intended for [Cross-Currency Payments](../../concepts/payment-types/cross-currency-payments.md) and longer multi-hop (rippling) payments.
 If you naively perform pathfinding and attach the paths to your transaction, your payment may take a more expensive indirect route rather than failing if the direct path is not available; malicious users can even set this up to
 - If you get a `tecPATH_DRY` result code, this usually indicates that either the customer doesn't have the necessary trust line set up already, or your issuer's rippling settings aren't configured correctly.

-For a detailed tutorial on issuing a token on the XRP Ledger, whether a stablecoin or otherwise, see [Issue a Fungible Token](issue-a-fungible-token.html).
+For a detailed tutorial on issuing a token on the XRP Ledger, whether a stablecoin or otherwise, see [Issue a Fungible Token](../../tutorials/use-tokens/issue-a-fungible-token.md).

 ## Bouncing Payments

 When one of your addresses receives a payment whose purpose is unclear, we recommend that you try to return the money to its sender.
 While this is more work than pocketing the money, it demonstrates good faith towards customers.
 You can have an operator bounce payments manually, or create a system to do so automatically.

 The first requirement to bouncing payments is [robustly monitoring for incoming payments](#robustly-monitoring-for-payments).
 You do not want to accidentally refund a customer for more than they sent you!
 (This is particularly important if your bounce process is automated.)
-Malicious users can take advantage of a naive integration by sending [partial payments](partial-payments.html#partial-payments-exploit).
+Malicious users can take advantage of a naive integration by sending [partial payments](../../concepts/payment-types/partial-payments.md#partial-payments-exploit).

 Second, you should send bounced payments as Partial Payments.
 Since third parties can manipulate the cost of pathways between addresses, Partial Payments allow you to divest yourself of the full amount without being concerned about exchange rates within the XRP Ledger.
 You should publicize your bounced payments policy as part of your terms of use.
 Send the bounced payment from either an operational address or a standby address.

-To send a Partial Payment, enable the [`tfPartialPayment` flag](payment.html#payment-flags) on the transaction.
+To send a Partial Payment, enable the [`tfPartialPayment` flag](../../references/protocol-reference/transactions/transaction-types/payment.md#payment-flags) on the transaction.
 Set the `Amount` field to the amount you received and omit the `SendMax` field.
 You should use the `SourceTag` value from the incoming payment as the `DestinationTag` value for the return payment.

 To prevent two systems from bouncing payments back and forth indefinitely, you can set a new Source Tag for the outgoing return payment.
 If you receive an unexpected payment whose Destination Tag matches the Source Tag of a return you sent, then do not bounce it back again.